Get insider access

 • Narrow and directional soundstage.

 The JBL Boombox 3 is decent for podcasts.
-Its balanced mid-range ensures voices and dialogue reproduce clearly and accurately in the mix, though higher-pitched sounds like S and T sound slightly harsh at times.
-Using the graphic EQ in its companion app, you can tweak and customize its sound to your liking.
-Its portable design makes it easy to move your podcasts with you from room to room, and it gets loud enough that you can clearly hear your audio from across a large room.
-You can also connect up to two devices simultaneously, making it easier to switch between audio sources frequently.
+It has a fairly balanced sound that makes voices clear and understandable.
+Some elements, like S and T sounds, can be a little harsh, but you can customize the sound with a graphic EQ in its companion app.
+Its portable design makes it easy to move with you from room to room, and it gets loud enough that you can clearly hear your audio from across a large room.
+It supports multi-device pairing, so you can easily switch between listening on your phone and computer.

 Pros